darrelln32/lab-agile-planning/README.md

 # lab-agile-planning

-This repository contains the lab for Agile PLanning.
+This repository contains the lab for Agile Planning.